 Step Two: Combine the Dry Ingredients

-Spray the top of the dough ball with cooking spray, cover, and set aside in a draft-free, warm place for the dough to rise.
+Place the dough in a draft-free, warm place for the dough to rise.
 It needs about an hour or so.

 Step Three: Cinnamon Filling